Page Rules

 Creating effective page rules requires understanding both the conditions that trigger them and the actions they can perform.
 The rule-building process involves defining specific criteria that must be met and then selecting the appropriate action to execute when those criteria are satisfied.

 When defining conditions for your page rules, you select specific fields from your app's data structure and establish criteria for those fields.
 The available fields depend on the type of page you're configuring.
 For child pages, you can choose fields from the table that the page is based on, as well as fields from connected tables.
-If the page is protected by a login system, you also gain access to fields from the account table and other user roles.

 You can establish multiple conditions within a single rule, and all conditions must be true for the rule to trigger.
 This AND logic allows you to create sophisticated scenarios where multiple criteria must align before an action occurs.